The pseudospectrum and transient of Kaluza-Klein black holes in Einstein-Gauss-Bonnet gravity: Introduction

 We all know that the strong external environment may affect the linear perturbation, making it unstable in dynamics, that is, resulting in an exponentially growing mode.
-So, we can't help but ask how much external perturbation can achieve it.
-With the energy norm, we define the (complex) stability radius to quantitatively characterize this critical intensity, and find different parameters correspond to different stability radii.
+With the energy norm, we define the (complex) stability radius to quantitatively characterize the distance to dynamical instability, and find different parameters correspond to different stability radii.
 More importantly, we study the transient effect of linear tensor perturbations of Maeda-Dadhich black holes in EGB gravity in terms of the norm of the evolution operator.
 It is found that the numerical abscissa is larger than zero, which indicated the transient growth will happen.
+In addition, we also confirmed such growth by calculating the evolution of the energy norm of a field.
 This transient growth can also lead to an increase in the maximum value of the waveform, which we illustrate through numerical simulations.

 The remains of this paper are organized as follows.
 In Sec.\ref{Maeda-Dadhich_black_hole}, we give a very short review of Maeda-Dadhich black hole, meanwhile the Schr\"{o}dinger-like equation is derived.
 Sec.\ref{set_up} offers some necessary preparations for numerical calculation of pseudospectrum, including ingoing Eddington–Finkelstein coordinates and the associated physical energy norm.
 In Sec.\ref{spectrum_and_pseudospectrum}, we show the QNM frequencies and the pseudospectrum to convey the properties of spectrum instability.
 In Sec.\ref{pseudospectrum_and_the transients}, we clarify the relation among pseudospectrum, stability radius and transient effect.
 Sec.\ref{conclusions_and_discussion} provides the conclusions and discussions.
 In Appendix.\ref{pseudospectrum_of_the_generalized_eigenvalue_problems}, the definition of the pseudospectrum of a generalized eigenvalue problem is given.
 In Appendix.\ref{derivation of partail E}, we derive the expression of $\partial_{v}E[\varphi]$.
 In Appendix.\ref{numerical_approach_of_pseudospectrum}, the numerical approach of pseudospectrum is come up.
 In Appendix.\ref{convergence_test}, the convergence test of QNMs is shown.
 In order to obtain the waveform, the numerical method used in this work is appeared at Appendix.\ref{numerical_method}.